Emily St. James

-Emily Nicole St. James (born with surname VanDerWerff; November 30, 1982) is an American critic, journalist, podcaster, and author.
+Emily Nicole St. James (née VanDerWerff; November 30, 1982) is an American critic, journalist, podcaster, television writer, and author.
 She primarily writes about television.
 She has written for Vox, The A.V.
 Club, The Guardian, The Los Angeles Times, Grantland, and Slant Magazine, among others.
+She is a writer on the television series Yellowjackets.
+She published her debut novel, Woodworking, in 2025.

 Education

 St. James graduated from South Dakota State University in 2004 with a BA in journalism.
 At the university, St. James wrote for the university's student publication, The Collegian.

 Career

+Critic and editor

 From 2009 to 2014, St. James was TV editor for The A.V.
 Club, helping to build the TV Club, known for television criticism of shows episode by episode.
 TV Club, while led by St. James, has been credited with helping build the online culture of television recaps.

 In June 2014, St. James joined Vox as culture editor, going on to become their critic at large.
 She is also involved in Arden, a true crime parody podcast, as well as running Voxs Primetime, a television history podcast.
 She was a finalist in the 2015 Online Journalism Awards for her media criticism around horror films, coverage of Hillary Clinton's presidential campaign announcement, and review of Mad Max: Fury Road.

 In 2018, St. James and fellow critic Zack Handlen wrote Monsters of the Week: The Complete Critical Companion to The X-Files, which was published by Tor Books.
 This was followed in 2024 by Lost: Back to the Island: The Complete Critical Companion to the Classic TV Series, which she co-wrote with Noel Murray.

 In July 2020, she spoke out against fellow Vox co-founder and contributor Matthew Yglesias, following his signing of an open letter published in Harper's Magazine which called for an end to what it described as "illiberalism".
 After a tweet about her criticism by Jesse Singal, one of the letter's signatories, St. James reported that she had received death threats.

+St. James has appeared on The George Lucas Talk Show during their May the 4th Marathon and Holiday Special.